Tremus/ghost_docs/docs.md

 -   **Retrig:** When active, retriggers will generate new random values
 -   **Sample and hold (S & H):** When active, creates hard steps from one random value to another.
 When inactive, creates a smooth ramp from one random value to another.
--   **Stereo:** When active, random values will be independantly generated for the left & right channel
+-   **Stereo:** When active, random values will be independently generated for the left & right channel
 -   **Rate types:** Type of rate the "Rate" parameter should use

     -   **Hz:** LFO speed in Hz
     -   **Beat Sync:** Syncs the rate based on the BPM set by your DAW.
 If using the standalone version, the BPM defaults to 120.
-    -   **Keytracking:** Maps the LFO rate to the rate of the last key being pressed eg A4 440Hz.
+    -   **Keytracking:** Maps the LFO rate to the rate of the last key being pressed eg A4 440 Hz.
 The "Rate" parameter controls a semitone offset which can be used to increase or decrease the rate

 -   **Random:** Controls the chance for new random values to be created at the interval set by the Rate parameter.
 With Random set to 0%, no new values will be produced and the RAND mod will freeze its state.
 With Random set to 100%, new values are always produced
 -   **Steps:** Controls range of possible random values